Quantum association schemes: Translation quantum association schemes

 \begin{ex} Suppose $\Gamma$ is a finite group.
 Then the group $*$-algebra $\C\Gamma$ generated by elements $\lambda_g$, $g\in\Gamma$ subject to relations $\lambda_g\lambda_h=\lambda_{gh}$, $\lambda_g^*=\lambda_{g^{-1}}$ is a Hopf $*$-algebra with respect to $\Delta(\lambda_g)=\lambda_g\otimes\lambda_g$, $\epsilon(\lambda_g)=1$, $S(\lambda_g)=\lambda_{g^{-1}}$.
 The Haar functional acts by $\psi(\lambda_g)=\delta_{eg}$. \end{ex}

+Since Hopf $*$-algebras are special symmetric Frobenius $*$-algebras, we can treat them as finite quantum spaces.

 \begin{defn} A \emph{finite quantum group} is a finite-dimensional Hopf $*$-algebra.
-Similarly to finite quantum spaces, if we denote the finite quantum group by $\Gamma$, we use $C(\Gamma)$ to denote the underlying Hopf $*$-algebra and $l^2(\Gamma)$ the associated Hilbert space with respect to the Haar functional. \end{defn}
+We use the same terminology and notation as for finite quantum spaces.
+If we denote the finite quantum group by $\Gamma$, we use $C(\Gamma)$ to denote the underlying Hopf $*$-algebra and $l^2(\Gamma)$ the associated Hilbert space. \end{defn}